Cape Breton Island

-The 10311 km2 island accounts for 18.7% of Nova Scotia's total area.
+The 10,513.1 km2 island accounts for 18.7% of Nova Scotia's total area.
 Although the island is physically separated from the Nova Scotia peninsula by the Strait of Canso, the 1385 m long Canso Causeway connects it to mainland Nova Scotia.
 The island is east-northeast of the mainland with its northern and western coasts fronting on the Gulf of Saint Lawrence with its western coast forming the eastern limits of the Northumberland Strait.
 The eastern and southern coasts front the Atlantic Ocean with its eastern coast also forming the western limits of the Cabot Strait.
 Its landmass slopes upward from south to north, culminating in the highlands of its northern cape.
 A large body of saltwater, the Bras d'Or ("Golden Arm" in French), dominates the island's centre.

-The total population at the 2016 census numbered 132,010 Cape Bretoners, which is approximately 15% of the provincial population.
+The 2021 census counted 134,850 Cape Bretoners, which is approximately 15% of the provincial population.
 Cape Breton Island has experienced a decline in population of approximately 2.9% since the 2011 census.
-Approximately 75% of the island's population is in the Cape Breton Regional Municipality (CBRM), which includes all of Cape Breton County and is often referred to as Industrial Cape Breton.
+Approximately 75% of the island's population is in the Cape Breton Regional Municipality, which includes all of Cape Breton County and is often referred to as Industrial Cape Breton.

 Toponymy

 Cape Breton Island takes its name from its easternmost point, Cape Breton.
 This may have been named after the Gascon fishing port of Capbreton, but more probably takes its name from the Bretons of northwestern France.
-A Portuguese mappa mundi of 1516–20 includes the label "terra q(ue) foy descuberta por Bertomes" in the vicinity of the Gulf of St Lawrence, which means "land discovered by Bretons".
+A Portuguese mappa mundi of 1516–20 includes the label "terra q(ue) foy descuberta por Bertomes" in the vicinity of the Gulf of St. Lawrence, which means "land discovered by Bretons".
 The name "Cape Breton" first appears on a map of 1516, as C(abo) dos Bretoes, and became the general name for both the island and the cape toward the end of the 16th century.
+The Breton origin of the name is not universally accepted, however: William Francis Ganong argued that the Portuguese term Bertomes referred to Englishmen or Britons, and that the name should be interpreted as "Cape of the English".

-The indigenous Mi'kmawi'simk name for the island is Unama'ki, which loosely translates to "land of fog."
-Unama'ki is one of the seven districts of Mi'kmaw Country, Mi'kma'ki, which itself forms one branch of the Wabanaki Confederacy.
-The district hosts the seat of the Grand Council (Sante' Mawio'mi) at Mniku, which still functions as the capital of the nation in the Potlotek reserve.
-Despite colonial efforts to replace indigenous names, the use of "Unama'ki" has increased in recent years, with examples including Unama'ki College (an offshoot of Cape Breton University), the multicultural festival "Hello Cape Breton - Kwe' Unama'ki," and private organizations using the name, including, for example, Cape Breton Partnership's investment campaign titled "Invest in Unama’ki – Cape Breton."
+The indigenous Mi'kmaq name for the island is Unama'ki, which loosely translates to "land of fog".